-Book Bugs Trading Cards: NLB Launches 3rd Wave of Collectible Cards for Young Readers in Singapore
+NLB Book Bugs Trading Cards: Free Collectible Cards for Young Readers in Singapore

 Singapore’s National Library Board (NLB) has just released Wave 3 of its wildly popular Book Bugs: Tales of the Travellers trading card series — and it’s the perfect time for young readers to dive into the adventure.